CodeShadowing95/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4- Program that prints the alphabet in lowercase, followed by a new line.
 Print all the letters except q and e.</br>
 5- Program that prints all single digit numbers of base 10 starting from 0</br>
-6- Program that prints all single digit numbers of base 10 starting from 0
+6- Program that prints all single digit numbers of base 10 starting from 0 7- Program that prints the lowercase alphabet in reverse, followed by a new line</br>